SHARE THIS PAGE:

 1. the F-Series funds, where the investment management fees are calculated daily and charged monthly inside the fund,

-2. the Pembroke Genesis Pooled Fund, where the investment management fees are calculated daily and charged monthly inside the fund for both Founders’ Class and A Class units, and an additional performance fee is added to A Class units when applicable.
+2. the Pembroke Genesis Pooled Fund, where the investment management fees are calculated daily and charged monthly inside the fund for A Class units, and an additional performance fee is added to A Class units when applicable.

 When a management fee is charged outside the fund, the performance of the fund is reported before fees, and when the management fee is charged inside the fund, the performance of the fund is reported after fees.
 All account performance reported on your monthly Pembroke account statements is reported after fees.